markjsc/WhereIsMoreCode/Readme.md

 # Where is more code?

+I would conservatively estimate that I've written several hundred thousand lines of code, touched several dozen systems and worked proficiently with languages/stacks ranging from Classic ASP, VB.NET, C#, JavaScript, TypeScript, Angular, T-SQL, WPF/XAML, and more.
+One might wonder why I don't have more code in my Github account?
+Read on for the answers...

 ## Short Answer

 The short answer is that I will be adding more code to [my GitHub account](https://github.com/markjsc) over the coming months and years, but I do not have any more public-facing code available to share at this time.
 See the Long Answer below for more details.